Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Incorporating Neighborhood Structure Information into NMF

 To understand the concept of MST, consider a connected undirected graph $G = (V, E)$, where $V$ is the collection of nodes and $E$ represents the collection of edges connecting these vertices as pairs.
 For an edge $e \in E$, as mentioned above, a weight is associated with it, which is the pairwise Euclidean distance between the chosen pair of nodes.
 A minimum spanning tree is a subset of the edges in $E$ that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
-For more clear understanding, consider an example in Fig.\ref{fig:formationMST}, left panel, where there are 8 nodes and 15 edges connecting them in total.
+Consider the example in Fig.\ref{fig:formationMST}, left panel, where there are 8 nodes and 15 edges connecting the nodes.
 Each of the edges has a unique edge length associated with it which is represented by a numeric value.
 If we want to connect all the nodes using the given edges without forming a cycle, there could be many such combinations with only one having the minimum total edge length, which is shown in the right panel.
 The edges in black color represent the selected 7 edges from the 15 total edges.
-The resulting graph consists of the black edges only in the right panel is the MST for the initial connected graph.
+The resulting graph in the right panel, consisting of the black edges only, is the MST for the initial connected graph.
 Apparently, MST compresses the original graph and preserves certain degree of information that we consider important for anomaly detection purpose.

 Once we apply MST on the graph object resulting from the original data matrix $\mathbf A$ having $n$ observations, what we get is a square matrix, $\mathbf M \in \mathbb{R}_{+}^{n\times n}$, showing the pairwise connectedness and distance.
 A strictly positive value in $\mathbf M$ represents the distance between two connected nodes in the resulting MST, whereas a zero implies that the nodes are not adjacent.
-Different from the complete graph, $\mathbf M$ of MST is supposed to be a sparse matrix, rather than a dense matrix.
+Unlike for a complete graph, $\mathbf M$ of MST is supposed to be a sparse matrix, rather than a dense matrix.
 We further convert it into a pairwise similarity matrix, $\mathbf S$, by inverting only the positive entries of $\mathbf M$, as following: